Abu Dhabi Department of Energy partners with Analog

 This will be done through the introduction of PI frameworks linking digital and physical environments by leveraging living world models, robotics, and the Analog Neural Agent (ANA).
 PI advances beyond AI by enabling systems like robots and sensors to perceive, understand, and act in real time.
 It combines AI, robotics, and agentic intelligence to create adaptive, responsive systems that turn information into immediate actions.

-H.E.
-Eng.
-Ahmed Alsayed Mohamed Al Sheebani, Acting Director General of Regulatory Affairs at the Abu Dhabi Department of Energy, said: “Intelligent systems are rapidly transforming the energy sector.
+Ahmed Al Sheebani said, “Intelligent systems are rapidly transforming the energy sector.
 Our collaboration with Analog represents a pivotal step toward leveraging Artificial and Physical Intelligence to enhance our digital capabilities, and accelerate progress toward our sustainability goals in line with the UAE Energy Strategy.”

+Alex Kipman said, “The next transformation in energy will happen when intelligence becomes part of the world itself.
+Every turbine, every grid node, every drop of water will sense, predict, and act in harmony with the environment around it.

 The partnership will support the transition toward PI driven operations while enhancing digital governance and developing data strategies.
 Both entities will explore the establishment of an AI and Physical Intelligence laboratory to develop innovative solutions tailored to the energy and water sectors.
 In parallel, the collaboration will focus on building a shared knowledge base that fosters research partnerships and community engagement across the sector.